 |

 FedEx is a holding company.
-Through its subsidiaries, Co. provides a portfolio of transportation, e-commerce and business services through companies competing collectively, operating collaboratively and digitally, under the FedEx brand.
-These companies are included in the following business segments: Federal Express Corporation, which is an express transportation company; FedEx Ground Package System, Inc., which provides small-package ground delivery services; FedEx Freight Corporation, which provides less-than-truckload freight services; and FedEx Corporate Services, Inc., which provides billing and collection services, and certain back-office functions that support its operating segments.
+Through its subsidiaries, Co. provides a portfolio of transportation, e-commerce, and business services through operating companies operating digitally as one FedEx.
+Co.'s Federal Express Corporation subsidiary is an express transportation company, providing delivery to various countries and territories.
+Co.'s FedEx Ground Package System, Inc. subsidiary (FedEx Ground) is a North American provider of small-package ground delivery services.
+FedEx Ground provides day-certain service to any business address in the U.S. and Canada, as well as residential delivery to U.S. residences through its FedEx Home Delivery service.
 According to our FedEx stock split history records, FedEx has had 5 splits. | |

 |